-This congregation began as Arlington Hills Swedish Episcopal Church was founded in 1885 in the home of August Oberg.
+This congregation began as Arlington Hills Swedish Episcopal Church, founded in 1885 in the home of August Oberg.
 The original congregation was a group of Swedish immigrants who started meeting in homes.
 A Sunday school class of seven was organized in 1885 when the congregation began meeting in Berg’s tailor shop, at 658 Jenks Street, for the first preaching services on Sunday afternoons.

 The congregation incorporated in 1889 at the Annual Conference of Swedish Methodist Episcopal Churches headquartered in Chicago.
 The first “real” church building at Wells and Weide was built in 1885 and dedicated that next summer, July 11, 1886.

 A new combined church and parsonage at the corner of Cook Avenue and Greenbrier Street in East Saint Paul, incorporated as Arlington Hills Swedish Methodist Episcopal Church, was built in 1890 and dedicated on December 14, 1890.
 Swedish was spoken at all services until 1914 when evening service began in English.
 In 1919, the church joined the English Conference and all services were held in English.
 Swedish pastors served the Church until 1937.